ElinaBoman/the-muscle-factory/README.md

 ### Lighthouse testing
 ![Lighthouse](docs/readme%20docs/images/lighthouse-testing.png)

+### Browser Testing
+The live webpage has been tested with:
+- Mozilla
+- Chrome
+- Safari

+No issues were found.

 ## Future Improvments
 There are a lot of approvments I wish to do.
 This was a super fun project and I had to restrict myself to only create a MVP.
 Theese are some future improvments I wish to do: